fritzo/Johann/README.md

   ( __jtext2latex___ ).
   See the jtext/ directory.

-* A C++ mapper to visualize johann databases.
+* A C++ mapper to visualize Johann databases.
   See the mapper/ directory.

 * Some sketches of web-apps using Johann databases.
   See the html/ and cpp/ directories.

-From scripts/abstract.text:
+From the thesis abstract (scripts/abstract.text):

 > ...
 > The final component of this thesis is a system, Johann, for automated